savonet/book/streaming.md

 We have indicated that, by default, a frame is computed every 0.04 second.
-In some situations, the generation of the frame could take more than this: for instance, we might fetch the stream over the internet and there might be a problem in the connection, or we are using very cpu-intensive audio effects, and so on.
+In some situations, the generation of the frame could take more than this: for instance, we might fetch the stream over the internet and there might be a problem with the connection, or we are using very cpu intensive audio effects, and so on.
 What happens in this case?
 If this is for a very short period of time,
 nothing: there are buffers at various places, which store the stream in advance in order to cope with this kind of problems.
 If the situation persists, those